Open Day Activities & Subject Talks

 We are excited to announce that throughout the day we will be running our "Meet the Maker" experience.
 If you are interested in any of our Art & Design courses then this is not to be missed.
 Our creative staff and students will be at our Regent Street Campus giving you insight into different types of creation within our subjects and showing your our studios and workshops.
 Meet our photography staff, see the illustrators bring images to life and watch our makers transform materials such as clay and metal whilst hearing about the techniques you will use on the course to produce your very own works of art.

-Explore public service related careers that are open to students graduating from the BA (Hons) Criminology and Criminal Justice degree.
-With the opportunity to tailor your degree to complement your academic needs- this programme includes modules that have been specifically designed to map across to entry requirements for the Probation Service and Prison Service, and similarly, is a pathway into a career in the Police or Law courts.
-As such, the BA (Hons) Criminology & Criminal Justice programme is the perfect academic route for those interested in a career within the public services.
+The aim of this workshop is to explore the public service-related careers that are open to students graduating from the BA (Hons).
+With the opportunity to tailor your degree to complement your academic needs - this programme includes modules that have been specifically designed to map across to entry requirements for the Probation Service and Prison Service, and similarly, is a pathway into a career in the Police or Law courts.
+As such, the BA Criminology and Criminal Justice programme is the perfect academic route for those interested in a career within the public services.

 This interactive session will look at the current state of health in the UK and ask what we do when ‘the drugs don’t work’.
 Can the environment around us, and the assets within our communities, be harnessed to help us all to better health and wellbeing?

 Physiotherapy: Are You Ready for the Physiotherapy Challenge?

 SCALE-UP B, 10.30-11.45am & 12.45-2pm